 How does this happen?

 Easy.
-It’s those very well designed IKEA rooms showcasing their wares.
-I particularly like the full mini-apartments they create with small IKEA kitchen, living room, bedroom and bathroom with clever storage throughout.
+It’s those very well-designed IKEA rooms showcasing their wares.
+I particularly like the full mini-apartments they create with a small IKEA kitchen, living room, bedroom, and bathroom with clever storage throughout.

-All I’m saying is have a plan or you’ll end up buying way more than you intended.
+All I’m saying is to have a plan, or you’ll end up buying way more than you intended.
 I know from experience.